Time Period: 1806-1872

 • Duchy of Brunswick (after 1866, Brunswick-Lüneburg):

-- 1806-1834: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver; real silver coins in the Convention standard, gold bullion in Ducats and (Prussian) Pistols
+- 1806-1834: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver; real silver coins in the Convention standard, gold bullion in Ducats and (Prussian) Pistols.

 - 01.01.1835: Adoption of the Northern German (Prussian) standard